 In addition to exercising the affected area, a PT also may treat it with heat or cold, electrical stimulation, ultrasound, massage, and water or whirlpool baths.
 In many cases, PTs massage injured areas and oversee the patient during stretching routines.

-Most of the time (but not always), physical therapists give their patients exercises to do at home.
+Physical therapists usually give their patients exercises to do at home.
 These at-home exercises work with the treatments and exercises done in the PT's office to help a person heal better, faster, and safely.

 You'll want to be sure a physical therapist is qualified to treat you.
 All PTs must have an advanced degree in physical therapy and be licensed by the state to practice.
-As of 2010, the entry-level degree for a physical therapist is a doctoral degree (DPT).
+The entry-level degree for a physical therapist is a doctoral degree (DPT).

 Like doctors, some physical therapists can specialize in different areas: A particular therapist might work mostly with sports injuries, for example.
 Others may be experts in head injuries or in caring for wound and muscle damage in people with burns or skin injuries.
 Some PTs focus specifically on athletes, children, babies, the elderly, or the very ill.